 Mehitabel’s Evil Stepmother : Joan Braybrooke Penney

-Joan Braybrooke, one of the main characters in “The Redemption of Mehitabel Braybrooke, had every reason to be angry.
+Joan Braybrooke, one of the main characters in “The Shadow of Salem: The Redemption of Mehitabel Braybrooke, had every reason to be angry.
 Her husband, Richard Braybrooke, and their indentured servant were accused of fornication in 1652 by the courts of Ipswich, Massachusetts.
 After being whipped and fined, Richard fulfilled the next part of his sentence: he was to raise his infant daughter Mehitabel in the Braybrooke home.

 It was also a historical fact that Joan held Mehitabel in contempt throughout her childhood.
 The Braybrooke’s neighbors attributed their opinions of Mehitabel to their conversations with her stepmother Joan.
 The actual court records quote them to describe Mehitabel as “unchaste and spiteful, and as a liar and a thief.”

 How tragic that Mehitabel would be the only child in the Braybrooke household.
 Joan Braybrooke was a barren woman; a situation considered a sign of God’s disfavor in the Puritan culture.

 Joan made it into the court records for her own offenses on several occasions.
 In 1653, she was brought into the quarterly court for “wearing a silk scarf,” a crime in Massachusetts if her husband’s property was valued at less than 200 pounds.
 The Puritans felt that the wearing of lace or silks was a privilege only for the wealthy.
 She was proven not guilty on that charge.
 Joan was also charged four years later with “a breach of the Sabbath” for “carrying a half bushel of corn or pease” on her way to church.